Tutorial - Audacity Settings for Recording

 Also on the Transport menu, make sure that "Sound Activated Recording" is not checked.

-When this is enabled, recording will automatically start or resume when the input volume rises above the chosen threshold level, and pause when the level falls below that threshold.
+When this is enabled, recording will automatically start or resume when the recording volume rises above the chosen threshold level, and pause when the level falls below that threshold.
 You cannot pause Sound Activated recordings manually using the Pause button or corresponding menu item or shortcut.

 If you prefer, you can make the above settings in your Audacity Preferences.
-To access this, use
+To access this, use (or on Mac OS X).

 The image below shows the Recording section of Preferences: